COMP90082-2024-SM1/SG-Koala/README.md

 The application offers a comprehensive set of features designed to enhance user experience and operational efficiency.
 Below are the key features:

 1. **Login via MongoDB**:
    - Users can securely log in to the application.
-Authentication is handled through MongoDB, ensuring that user data is securely stored and managed.
+Authentication is handled through our bakcend server via MongoDB, ensuring that user data is securely stored and managed.

 2. **Create and Manage Bookings**:
    - Users have the ability to create new bookings and manage existing ones.
 This feature includes options to update or delete bookings as needed, facilitating effective scheduling and resource management.